 About the blog: Having difficulty going off to sleep?
-Has it been worse with all the news around COVID-19?
+Has it been worse with all the social media messages and notifications?
 You may be dealing with Sleep Anxiety.
-In this blog post, we tell you everything you need to know about sleep anxiety and related sleep phobias.
-We will be looking into questions, such as what is sleep anxiety, what are the symptoms of sleep anxiety, how do you get rid of sleep anxiety, how does lack of sleep due to sleep anxiety affect mental health, etc.
+This blog post tells you everything you need to know about sleep anxiety and related sleep phobias.
+We will be looking into questions such as what is sleep anxiety, what are the symptoms of sleep anxiety, how do you get rid of sleep anxiety, how does lack of sleep due to sleep anxiety affect mental health, and sleeping problems & solutions etc.

 We are all currently feeling anxious.
 How can we not, when a pandemic is wreaking havoc outside our doors!

 This feeling of anxiety might seem innocent, but it affects your health way more than you are aware.
 Sleep anxiety or Somniphobia is the fear associated with sleep.
 Going to sleep seems like a very natural thing to do, but it can be a dreadful thing for some people.

 In a stressful situation, like the pandemic, the anxiety around sleep may not be all that unfounded.

 You are constantly stressed and always receiving news that doesn’t help, so it is natural for you to get nightmares, which can further create a fear of sleep, adding to your sleep anxiety.
 So looking into sleeping problems & solutions becomes essential.
 Maintaining good sleep timing and good sleep hygiene helps a great deal.
 Now that we know what an anxiety disorder is, let’s check the different types of anxiety disorders: